bufferapp/buffer-php-style-guide/README.md

 - Camel case for all instance, global and local variables, properties defined within the class or file.

-- Exceptions are json endpoints.
-Use *underscore* pattern for naming json endpoint methods.
-    - This is a way to keep our api urls consistent with industry standards and also a way to differentiate endpoints from regular methods. e.g. `GET profiles/{id}/influencers/engagements.json` routes to `public function influencers_engagements() {}` method.

 ### 1.1.
 Example

 Here is an example snippet that illustrates the main points above.